 - Pet sit in a client’s home

-To start with Rover, you have to create a profile and pass a background check.
+To start with Rover, you must create a profile and pass a background check.
 You also need to be at least 18 years old.
-Once you’ve signed up and completed a background check, you can start getting clients right away.
+Once you’ve signed up and completed a background check, you can start getting clients.

-Besides being able to play with animals, Rover contractors also charge what they want.
-For example, you can charge $30 a night for boarding, or $100 a night.
+Besides being able to play with animals, contractors can charge what they want.
+For example, you can charge $30 a night for boarding or $100 a night.
 The choice is yours.

-Rover’s site claims dog walkers can earn at least $1,000 per month offering various pet-related services; this makes it one of the better high paying jobs for teens.
+Rover’s site claims dog walkers can earn at least $1,000 per month by offering various pet-related services.
+This makes it one of the better high-paying jobs for teens.

-Fiverr is a terrific opportunity for any teen looking to break into the world of online business and side hustling.
-With Fiverr, you perform various tasks for, you guessed it, $5.
+Fiverr is a terrific opportunity for teens looking to break into the world of online businesses and side hustles.
+This platform lets you perform various tasks for $5.